migueldcdev/idea-board-ts/COMMENTS.md

 - Don't use test ids
 - Focus on accessibility (Lighthouse Chrome, be more sensitive about tag using)
-- Avoid array element selectors on testing
+- Avoid array element selectors on testing :white_check_mark:
 - Don't use fireEvent, use userEvent :white_check_mark:
 - Playwright: one or two big tests
 - Mock set local.storage
 - Move sorting logic to its own function :white_check_mark:
-- Unit test sorting logic
+- Unit test sorting logic :white_check_mark:
-- Add date ascending and alphabetically descending order
+- Add date ascending and alphabetically descending order :white_check_mark:

 ## Consider